What is the difference between Red/Blue vs. Broad “Full” Spectrum LEDs?

 If you are a greenhouse grower looking to install LEDs, we recommend our HortiLED Top 2.0 Red White (Medium Blue) spectrum.
 This LED spectrum has a softer pink colour, making it easier to work under and grade plants, than purple light, and has a high efficacy rating of 3.3 μmol/J―reducing energy consumption by as much as 40% versus traditional HPS systems.
 Growers find it delivers great results―either as a standalone LED installation or in a hybrid application (HPS-LED combination)―across all stages of growth for many crops including vine crops, ornamentals; leafy greens and cannabis.

-Broad-Spectrum “White” LEDs
+Full-Spectrum “White” LEDs

 While in a greenhouse, the outdoor sunlight will balance out the “pink or purple” light emitted from LEDs, the same spectrum in a sole-source, indoor application delivers a limited spectrum of light to the crop and can be unpleasant to work under.
 Therefore, many indoor growers have shifted away from narrow spectrum LEDs, to “white” broad spectrum LEDs.